Have you seen the autumn berry before? It was unknown to me until last year. A family was picking & eating the berries at an edible community garden.

 In this tutorial, I’ll show you how to make autumn berry sauce.

 How to make

 Next, squeeze either lemon or lime juice.
-Don’t forget to remove seeds, and put it aside.
+Don’t forget to remove the seeds, and put them aside.

 Step 2: Cook the berries